 If you plan to attend a particular meeting, please check whether it is open to the public by looking at the agenda or contacting the Democratic Services Officer beforehand.

 Agenda plans for the Policy and Service Committees, and details of when and how any key decision will be made are published on the Council's Forward Plan page.

-Cambridgeshire County Council has a Constitution which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
-It can be found here and includes details of the terms of reference of each Committee.
+Cambridgeshire County Council has a Constitution which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people and can be found here.

 Filming, recording and photos of meetings

 The council supports the principle of transparency and encourages filming, recording and taking photographs at its meetings that are open to the public.
 It also welcomes the use of social networking and micro-blogging websites, such as Twitter and Facebook, to communicate with people about what is happening as it happens.
 These arrangements operate in accordance with a Filming Protocol agreed by the Chairman of the Council and political group leaders.

 Council and committee agendas and minutes before May 2014

 Copies of Committee reports and minutes can be obtained by contacting Democratic Services